stepsecurity-poc/stepsecurity-poc-harden-runner/README.md

 * Suspicious Process Events (Reverse Shell, Priviledged Container, Runner Memory Read)

 ## Setting up your environment
-* You can simply copy the workflow file into your own organization to test out the detections.
+* You can simply copy the workflow file into your own organization or fork this repository to test out the detections.
 This workflow file uses GitHub hosted runners with Harden-Runner deployed on the jobs.
-For Self-Hosted scenario, please reach out to StepSecurity
+For Self-Hosted scenario, please [reach out to StepSecurity](https://www.stepsecurity.io/contact)
 * This workflow uses a workflow_dispatch trigger, meaning it can be started manually from the Actions tab by selecting POC Detections and clicking **Run workflow**
-* To observe findings after running the workflow, navigate to the StepSecurity tenant -> Harden Runner -> Workflow Runs and select the run with detection events triggered
+* To detect and block *anomalous network calls*, a baseline is required to be established.
+For testing purposes, it is recommended to reduce the minimum number of runs from the default (100) to 1.
+  * This can be done under your dashboard: `Admin Console -> Settings -> Anomaly Detection` - set this as '1' and **save changes**

-## Detections not requiring a baseline
+## Triggering detections not requiring a baseline
 The following detections will trigger as soon as you run the workflow one time:

 #### Reverse Shell (Process Event Detection)